 Working from home can cause aches and pains.
 For no apparent reason you can feel wrist or arm pain, sometimes these aches and pains reoccur every time you are back at your desk.
-This blog shows you how to overcome these desk based aches and pains in your wrists and arms.
+This Blog to Balance shows you how to overcome these desk based aches and pains in your wrists and arms.

 As our fingers type they execute our thoughts into the computer via the keyboard.
 The working muscles that move our fingers are in our forearms.
 On any given day the time typing is relatively small and should not cause problems in the muscles.
 However in-between typing they are ready and waiting for our instructions – hovering over the keyboard and mouse.
 It’s this act of hovering that stresses the muscles.
 Holding the body still takes a surprising amount of physical work.
 Think of the analogy of a sentry guard standing for hours in an attention posture.
 Just like the guard in this video your forearm muscles become fatigued and ache.
 With the addition of heat this guard faints.
 The video goes on to explain how the military use subtle movement, just like the warm-up and stretches I provide here, to overcome the stress and strains of being still.